trongkido/devops-coaching/jenkins/hand-on-jenkins-cicd/deploy-to-docker-k8s/README.md

 4. **Kind**: Kubernetes configuration (kubeconfig)
 5. **ID**: `k8s-cluster-config`
 6. **Kubeconfig**: Select **Enter directly** and paste the config file contents
-7. **Note**: Using Kubeconfig is safer and more flexible.
-Jenkins Controller needs to mount volume `/project/kube/.kube:/root/.kube` (as in docker-compose.yml) for kubectl to work.

 #### Step 4: Update Jenkinsfile (Add K8s Deploy Stage)